Up Goes Maisie

 Up Goes Maisie is a 1946 American comedy film directed by Harry Beaumont.
-Produced by Metro-Goldwyn-Mayer, it is the ninth of 10 films starring Ann Sothern as ex-showgirl Maisie Ravier, characterized as "that double trouble doll with the sassy chassis."
-At nearly 40 years old, it was clear that both Sothern and the series was "winding down".
+Produced by Metro-Goldwyn-Mayer, it is the ninth of 10 films starring Ann Sothern as ex-showgirl Maisie Ravier, characterized as "that double trouble doll with the sassy chassis".
 In this series entry, Maisie, "the peppery lady with a golden heart" goes to work for an inventor and helicopter operator played by George Murphy.

 Plot

 Determined to better herself, Maisie Ravier graduates from the Benson Business School in Los Angeles, but has to fend off the advances of Mr. Benson.
 She encounters the same problem at her first few job interviews: what the male bosses are interested in is not her secretarial skills.
 So she dresses as dowdily as she can and gets hired by Joseph "Joe" Morton.
 He has invented a helicopter that is easy to fly, and received financial backing from J. G. Nuboult.

 When he learns of her deception, Joe suspects Maisie is an industrial spy, but she convinces him she was merely trying to avoid amorous bosses.
 He assures her she will have no such difficulty with him.
 He is thrilled to learn that during World War II, she had a job helping assemble the very bombers he himself flew, and introduces her to his men: wartime crewmates Mitch O'Hara and Bill Stuart, and college friend Tim Kingby.
 Then he sets her to work not only in the office, but also at welding and other assembly tasks.
 Eventually, Maisie and Joe fall in love.

 Meanwhile, Joe persuades Seattle tycoon Floyd Hendrickson to come to a demonstration flight at the Rose Bowl in Pasadena.
 He will personally fly Hendrickson by aircraft to Los Angeles for this.

 What Joe does not know is that Nuboult is scheming to steal his invention, assisted by Tim.
 After Maisie, now Joe's fiancée, notices that they are being billed for twice the correct number of some parts and decides to check their records for other occurrences, Nuboult's daughter Barbara distracts her by inviting her to a Sunday social at an exclusive club, where she spikes Maisie's drink.
 Maisie ends up diving into the pool with her clothes on, and Barbara makes sure this is reported as news.
 Feeling she would disgrace Joe, Maisie goes into hiding, but in fact Joe is distraught at her leaving.
 He and his men search desperately, contacting police and hiring a private detective.